-I used my trusty Cuisinart ice cream maker, and it whipped up a batch of these Frozen Strawberry Rosé Slushies in 10 minutes flat.
-Which means you can make these wine slushies pretty much on demand.
+I used my trusty Cuisinart ice cream maker, and it whipped up a batch of these Frosé Slushies in 10 minutes flat.
+Which means you can make them pretty much on demand.

 Don’t have an ice cream maker?
 No worries … make this Frosé recipe in your freezer instead.
-Your frozen wine slush will take longer, and the texture won’t be as smooth, but hey, it still tastes darn good!
+Your frozen wine slush will take longer, and the texture won’t be as smooth, but hey, it will still taste darn good!

 Tip: my ice cream maker only fit about half the recipe at one time.
 So blend up one batch, serve it, then pop the liner from the ice cream maker back in your freezer.
 When it’s time for the next round, pull it out and make a fresh batch.

 And that’s it … your Frosé recipe is ready to enjoy!

 If you’re anything like me, this rosé slushie is destined to become your signature drink.
 It’s just so good.